Clark-Youngdong-Son/keyboard_teleop/README.md

 Control Pixhawk with keyboard.

 ### Commands ###
-V : Arm & Initialize setpoint as current position Space : Disarm
+V : arm & initialize setpoint as current position Space : Disarm

 W : decrease x of setpoint with gridSize

 A : decrease y of setpoint with gridSize

 S : increase x of setpoint with gridSize

 D : increase y of setpoint with gridSize

 O : decrease altitude of setpoint with 0.2*gridSize

 P : increase altitude of setpoint with 0.2*gridSize